nrinaudo/nrinaudo.github.com/src/hakyll/posts/2014-08-31-purely-functional-heaps.markdown

 <!--more-->

 ## Abstract definition
-There seems to be some confusion as to what exactly constitutes a heap.
+There seems to be some debate as to what exactly constitutes a heap.

 According to some sources (such as [Wikipedia](http://en.wikipedia.org/wiki/Heap_(data_structure))), a heap is tree-like structure that satisfies the _heap property_, which states that the value of each node is not greater than the value of